jc-audet/WOODS/README.md

 python3 -m woods.scripts.download_datasets {dataset} \
         --data_path /path/to/data/directory
 ```
+***Important*** The IEMOCAP dataset can only be obtained through their [website](https://sail.usc.edu/iemocap/iemocap_release.htm) after agreeing to their license agreement.
+Once the dataset is downloaded, you will need to preprocess it with the fetch `fetch_and_preprocess.py` script.
+More details on the [documentation](https://woods.readthedocs.io/en/latest/downloading_datasets.html#datasets-info) page.

 ### Train a model
 Train a model using one objective on one dataset with one test environment.
 For data that requires a download, you need to provide the path to the data directory with `--data_path`.